Ravendratiwaricloudproject/Azure-Function-App/README.md

 • Handles scaling, monitoring, and deployment.

 # What is Azure Functions?
 Azure Functions is a serverless computing service provided by Microsoft Azure, designed to enable developers to run small pieces of code—known as functions—without managing or provisioning servers.
 It abstracts the infrastructure management and allows you to focus solely on writing code that performs specific tasks or handles particular events.
 Azure Functions are ideal for small apps with tasks that run independently of other websites.
 Common uses include sending emails, starting backups, order processing, task scheduling (like database cleanup), notifications, message handling, and IoT data processing.

 Azure Functions is a serverless solution that helps you reduce code, minimize infrastructure management, and lower costs.
 The cloud handles all the resources and updates, so you don’t need to manage or deploy servers, keeping your apps running smoothly.
-Durable Functions: An extension of Azure Functions, Durable Functions enables you to write stateful workflows in a serverless environment.
-It helps manage long-running processes and complex coordination patterns.

 # Azure Functions Types:
 Azure Functions supports several types of triggers and bindings, which determine how and when your functions are executed.
 Understanding these types helps in selecting the appropriate configuration for your needs.

 1. HTTP Trigger:
 HTTP triggers are one of the most common types.
 They enable your function to be executed in response to HTTP requests.
 This is useful for creating RESTful APIs or handling webhooks.
 • Request Methods: You can configure your function to respond to different HTTP methods such as GET, POST, PUT, DELETE, etc.
 • Response Handling: The function can process the request and send responses back to the client, which might include JSON, XML, or other formats.

 2. Timer Trigger:
 Timer triggers execute functions based on a specified schedule.
 This is ideal for periodic tasks such as data cleanup, report generation, or other routine operations.

 • CRON Expressions: You can define the schedule using CRON expressions, which provide flexibility in specifying times and intervals.